bendalab/plottools/docs/code.md

 ## Quick-and-dirty spaghetti code

-Let's create a figure with two panels side-by-side, showing two sine waves and two exponential functions.
+Let's create a figure with two panels on top of each other, showing two sine waves and two exponential functions.
 Of course, the two plots should be properly labeled.
 Quickly hacking this down results in something like this:

 ```py
 import numpy as np